Australia makes its first call to the Tokyo Games with 7 NBA

 The procedure for the female category

-These 12 teams qualified for the Women’s Basketball Championship in Tokyo 2020 which represent the five continents: Nigeria (Africa), Canada, Puerto Rico, the USA (America), China, Japan (the host country) and Korea (Asia), Belgium, France, Serbia.
-Spain (Europe) and Australia (Oceania)
+These 12 teams qualified for the Women’s Basketball Championship in Tokyo 2020 which represent the five continents: Nigeria (Africa), Canada, Puerto Rico, the USA (America), China and Japan (the host country), Korea (Asia), Belgium, France, Serbia, Spain (Europe) and Australia (Oceania).

 Four bowls will be assigned to each team according to the FIBA World Women’s Ranking, provided by Nike.
 The draw will distribute the teams into 3 groups of 4 teams each.
 All teams will be drawn and placed in group A, B or C. There can be a maximum of one group with two European teams and no more than one team.
 The continents are in the same group.